 Cooper’s Hawks build nests in pines, oaks, Douglas-firs, beeches, spruces, and other tree species, often on flat ground rather than hillsides, and in dense woods.
 Nests are typically 25-50 feet high, often about two-thirds of the way up the tree in a crotch or on a horizontal branch.

 Males typically build the nest over a period of about two weeks, with just the slightest help from the female.
 Nests are piles of sticks roughly 27 inches in diameter and 6-17 inches high with a cup-shaped depression in the middle, 8 inches across and 4 inches deep.
 The cup is lined with bark flakes and, sometimes, green twigs.

-- Curtis, Odette E., R. N. Rosenfield and J. Bielefeldt.
+Curtis, Odette E., R. N. Rosenfield and J. Bielefeldt.
 2006.
-Cooper's Hawk (Accipiter cooperii).
-In The Birds of North America, No. 75 (A. Poole, Ed.).
-The Birds of North America Online, Ithaca, New York.
+Cooper's Hawk (Accipiter cooperii), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 Partners in Flight.
 2017.
 Avian Conservation Assessment Database.
 2017.

 Roth, A. J., G. S. Jones and T. W. French.
 2002.
 Incidence of naturally-healed fractures in the pectoral bones of North American Accipiters.
 Raptor Res. no. 36 (3):229-230.